Watchdog finds new problems with FBI wiretap applications

+The new findings are on top of problems identified last year by the watchdog office, which concluded that the FBI had made significant errors and omissions in applications to eavesdrop on former Trump campaign adviser Carter Page during the early months of the Russia investigation.
+Those mistakes prompted internal changes within the FBI and spurred a congressional debate over whether the bureau’s surveillance tools should be reined in.

-After the Russia report was submitted last December, Inspector General Michael Horowitz announced a broader review of the FBI’s spy powers and its applications before the secretive Foreign Intelligence Surveillance Court.
-As part of that review, the watchdog office examined how well the FBI was complying with internal rules that require agents to submit supporting documentation to back up every factual assertion they make in the application.
+After the Russia report was submitted last December, Horowitz announced a broader audit of the FBI’s spy powers and the accuracy of its applications before the secretive Foreign Intelligence Surveillance Court.

-Those rules, known as the Woods Procedures, were developed in 2001 after mistakes were identified in multiple applications, known by the acronym FISA, that were submitted in counterterrorism investigations.
+The watchdog office selected for review a subset of applications in both counterterrorism and counterintelligence investigations covering the period from October 2014 to September 2019.
+It found problems in each of the more than two dozen applications it reviewed, including “apparent errors or inadequately supported facts.”

+The audit examined how well the FBI was complying with internal rules that require agents to maintain a file of supporting documentation for every factual assertion they make in an application.
+Those rules, or “Woods Procedures,” were developed in 2001 with a goal of minimizing errors in the surveillance applications, known by the acronym FISA.

-Horowitz said in a letter to FBI Director Chris Wray that in four of the 29 FISA applications his office selected for review, the FBI could not produce any supporting documents or records.
-In the 25 applications that were supplemented with supporting documentation, the office “identified apparent errors or inadequately supported facts in all” of them.
+Horowitz said in a letter to FBI Director Chris Wray that in four of the 29 FISA applications his office selected for review, the FBI could not locate any of the supporting documentation that was supposed to have been produced at the time the application was submitted.

-In some instances, facts stated in the applications were not supported by any documentation, and in others were either not corroborated by the documentation or even inconsistent with it.
-The watchdog office found an average of about 20 issues per application it reviewed.
+Each of the 25 other applications it reviewed contained “apparent errors or inadequately supported facts,” the inspector general said.
+In those instances, the facts stated in the applications were either not backed up any documentation or were inconsistent with the documentation.

+The watchdog office said it found an average of about 20 issues per application, including one application with about 65 issues.

 As a result, Horowitz wrote, “we do not have confidence that the FBI has executed its Woods Procedures in compliance with FBI policy, or that the process is working as it was intended to help achieve the ‘scrupulously accurate’ standard for FISA applications.”

-The inspector general’s office did not make a judgment as to whether the mistakes that it identified were “material” to the investigation or to the court’s decision to authorize the wiretap.
+The inspector general’s office did not make a judgment as to whether the mistakes it identified were “material” to the investigation or to the court’s decision to authorize the wiretaps.

-The office recommended that the FBI “perform a physical inventory” to ensure that supporting documentation, known as Woods Files, exists for every application submitted to the court in all pending investigations.
+The office recommended that the FBI “perform a physical inventory” to ensure supporting documentation exists for every application in all pending investigations.
 It also recommended that the FBI examine the results of “past and future accuracy reviews” so that it can identify trends and patterns and develop better training for agents.

+The FBI and Justice Department say they have begun making significant changes, including additional training and other safeguards meant to ensure the accuracy of surveillance applications.

-In a response letter, FBI Associate Deputy Director Paul Abbate said the FBI was working to address the inspector general’s concerns and agreed with the office’s recommendations.
-He said the errors identified by the inspector general will be addressed by the more than 40 corrective actions that Wray ordered last year in the aftermath of the Russia investigation report.
+In a response letter, FBI Associate Deputy Director Paul Abbate said the FBI agreed with the office’s recommendations, and that the errors identified by the inspector general will be addressed by the more than 40 corrective actions that Wray ordered last year after the Russia probe report.

 “As Director Wray has stressed, FISA is an indispensable tool to guard against national security threats, but we must ensure that these authorities are carefully exercised and that FISA applications are scrupulously accurate,” Abbate wrote.